 Book Awards and Reviews by Medical Doctors, Scientists, and Registered Dietitians

-Even as a nutrition book rather than a cookbook “Becoming Vegan: Express Edition” ranked high in Philly Foods V for Veg Top 10 Vegan Cookbooks for the 2013 holiday season, with the comments “Another helpful time-saver is “Becoming Vegan: Express Edition” the guide from Brenda Davis and Vesanto Melina that spells out everything about the process.
+Though it’s a nutrition book rather than a cookbook, “Becoming Vegan: Express Edition” ranked high in Philly Foods V for Veg Top 10 Vegan Cookbooks for the holiday season, with the comments “Another helpful time-saver is “Becoming Vegan: Express Edition” the guide from Brenda Davis and Vesanto Melina that spells out everything about the process.
 It’s so much more.
 Anyone into veganism or food should own.”
 (Note that its companion volume: “Cooking Vegan” by Vesanto Melina and Joseph Forest is packed with outstanding recipes.)

 This title has been recommended for young adult readers: YA/Special Interest: Health-conscious and environmentally aware teens will appreciate the wealth of information and guidance. —Donna Seaman